 A hard-working small business owner and his two associates travel to Europe to close the most important deal of their lives.
-But what began as a routine business trip goes off the rails in every way imaginable - and unimaginable.
+But what began as a routine business trip goes off the rails in every way imaginable, and unimaginable.

 A hard-working small business owner (Vince Vaughn) and his two associates (Tom Wilkinson, Dave Franco) travel to Europe to close the most important deal of their lives.
-But what began as a routine business trip goes off the rails in every imaginable - and unimaginable.Written by
+But what began as a routine business trip goes off the rails in every way imaginable - and unimaginable.Written by

 20th Century Fox

 31 of 48 people found this review helpful.

 Was this review helpful to you?